The so-called phantom

 next-key lock on an index record also affects the

-“gap” before that index record.
+“gap” before the index record.
 That is, a next-key

 lock is an index-record lock plus a gap lock on the gap preceding